mlflow/mlflow/docs/source/pipelines.rst

 .. _steps-key-concept:

-- **Steps**: Steps represent individual ML operations, such as ingesting data, fitting an estimator, evaluating a model against test data, or deploying a model for real-time scoring.
-Steps accept a collection of well-defined inputs and produce well-defined outputs according to user-defined configurations and code.
+- **Steps**: A Step represents an individual ML operation, such as ingesting data, fitting an estimator, evaluating a model against test data, or deploying a model for real-time scoring.
+  Each Step accepts a collection of well-defined inputs and produce well-defined outputs according to user-defined configurations and code.

 .. _pipelines-key-concept:

-- **Pipelines**: A Pipeline is a composition of :ref:`Steps <steps-key-concept>` used to solve an ML problem or perform an MLOps task, such as developing a regression model or performing batch model scoring on production data.
+- **Pipelines**: A Pipeline is an ordered composition of :ref:`Steps <steps-key-concept>` used to solve an ML problem or perform an MLOps task, such as developing a regression model or performing batch model scoring on production data.
 MLflow Pipelines provides :py:class:`APIs <mlflow.pipelines.Pipeline>` and a :ref:`CLI <cli>` for running pipelines and inspecting their results.